YAMAHA MT-125 (2020 - on) Review

 Gaining the liquid-cooled, single-cylinder 4v SOHC engine from the 2019 YZF, the bike now benefits from a Variable Valve Actuation (VVA) system.

-Triggered at 7400rpm, a pin within the YZF-R125 engine switches the variable valve timing from low- to high-lift, improving performance significantly at the top end of the rev range.
+Triggered at 7400rpm, a pin within the YZF-R125-derived engine switches the variable valve timing from low to high-lift, improving performance significantly at the top end of the rev range.
 The maximum output of 14.8bhp (0.1bhp up on the previous MT-125) is available at 9,000rpm, with the redline pegged at 11krpm.

 There’s also more midrange, meaning less time spent chasing gears to keep up with the flow of traffic.
 This is aided by a shortened the final gear ratio, which improves acceleration even further.
 A light clutch lever and smooth gear box also help you to progress through the cogs quickly.

-Also adding to this is a redesigned exhaust, which has be worked on for improved sound quality (and is very important when you’re 17).
+Also adding to the excitement is a redesigned exhaust, which has been worked on for improved sound quality (and is very important when you’re 17).
 Delivering a charming purr from its standard end can, the motor is audible at any speed and really encourages you to work the bike hard to achieve the most from its output.

 For smoother downshifts and a lighter lever action, there is also a slipper clutch, which uses less plates to achieve a lighter weight.
 As well as helping new riders as they get to grips with the manual box, the light lever also allows for optimum low-speed control when scything through city traffic.